nuxt-modules/turnstile/README.md

 ### Server

-You can either use the a generated validation endpoint, or use the imported helper method:
+You can either use the generated validation endpoint, or use the imported helper method:

 **Example with endpoint**: